-Iraqi troops retreat after Mosul hospital battle
+Iraqi troops pull out from Mosul hospital after fierce battle

 They said the strikes hit a busy market area in the Islamic State-held town of Qaim, in the overwhelmingly Sunni Muslim province of Anbar.
 Among the victims were 12 women and 19 children.

-An Iraqi military statement said Iraqi air force planes conducted air strikes "on a terrorist hideout" in the area shortly after noon on Wednesday, as well as a second attack an unspecified location.
+An Iraqi military statement said Iraqi air force planes conducted air strikes "on a terrorist hideout" in the area shortly after noon on Wednesday, as well as a second attack on an unspecified location.

-It said at least 50 terrorists were killed.
+It said at least 50 terrorists were targeted in the air strikes.
 It gave no details of civilian casualties, but said that the region - and all information coming out of it - was controlled by Islamic State.

-Iraq's speaker of parliament, the country's most senior Sunni Muslim politician, called on Thursday for a government inquiry into the air strikes.

-(Writing by Dominic Evans, editing by Peter Millership)
+Writing by Dominic Evans, editing by Peter Millership and Peter Graff